cognitedata/oryx/README.md

 type HttpHandler = HttpHandler<HttpResponseMessage>
 ```

-An `HttpHandler` is a plain function that takes two curried arguments, and `NextFunc` and a `Context`, and returns a `Context` (wrapped in a `Result` and `Task`) when finished.
+An `HttpHandler` is a plain function that takes two curried arguments, a `NextFunc` and a `Context`, and returns a new `Context` (wrapped in a `Result` and `Task`) when finished.
 On a high level the `HttpHandler` function takes and returns a context object, which means every `HttpHandler` function has full control of the outgoing `HttpRequest` and also the resulting response.

-Each HttpHandler usually adds more info to the `HttpRequest` before passing it further down the pipeline by invoking the next `NextFunc` or short circuit the execution by returning a result of `Result<'a, ResponseError>`.

-If an HttpHandler detects an error, then it can return `Result.Error` to fail the processing.
+Each HttpHandler usually adds more info to the `HttpRequest` before passing it further down the pipeline by invoking the next `NextFunc` or short circuit the execution by returning a result of `Result<Context<'a>, ResponseError>`.
+E.g if an HttpHandler detects an error, then it can return `Result.Error` to fail the processing.

 The easiest way to get your head around a Oryx `HttpHandler` is to think of it as a functional Web request processing pipeline.
-Each handler has the full `Context` at its disposal and can decide whether it wants to return `Error` or pass on a new `Context` on to the "next" handler, `NextFunc`.
+Each handler has the full `Context` at its disposal and can decide whether it wants to fail the request by returning an `Error`, or continue the request by passing on a new `Context` to the "next" handler, `NextFunc`.

+The more complex way to think about a `HttpHandler` is that there are in fact 3 different ways it may process the request:

+1. Call the next handler with an `Ok` result value, and return what the next handler is returning.
+2. Return an `Error`result to fail the request.
+3. Return `Ok` to short circuit the processing.
+This is not something you would normally do.

 ## Operators

 The fact that everything is an `HttpHandler` makes it easy to compose handlers together.
-You can think of them as lego bricks that you can put together.
+You can think of them as lego bricks that you can fit together.
 Two `HttpHandler` functions may be composed together using Keisli compsition, i.e using the fish operator `>=>`.

 ```fs
 let (>=>) a b = compose a b